rust-vmm/vhost-device/vhost-device-scmi/README.md

 Basically only the mandatory and necessary parts of the protocols are implemented.

-See source code (`scmi` crate) documentation for details and how to add more protocols, host device bindings or other functionality.
+See source code (`vhost-device-scmi` crate) documentation for details and how to add more protocols, host device bindings or other functionality.

 ## Testing